-After you have taken the courage to put your brainchild to work, you will definitely need some bucks to put your idea on the table.
+After you have taken the courage to put your brainchild to work, you will definitely need some funds to put your idea on the table.
 Every entrepreneur, whether successful or mediocre, has this nightmare.
 Our dreams become ghosts that keep us from sleeping.
-This burning desire to make something outta nothing keeps us thinking and thinking over time.
+This burning desire to make something out of nothing keeps us thinking and thinking over time.

 Many employees, too, have this shadow chasing after them but most are handicapped by startup seed.
 To put yourself forward as an entrepreneur is a very big deal.
 With it comes the vacuum you need some funds to fill for a start.
-Before what you have nursed in your mind all the way becomes visible to us all, you will need small doe to bring your idea to live.
+Before what you have nursed in your mind all the way becomes visible to us all, you will need funds to bring your idea to life.

 When you are just starting out, you’re not at the point yet where a traditional lender or investor would be interested in investing in you.

-So, that leaves you with selling assets you really really fancy, borrowing against your house, dipping your hands into your emergency vault and asking loved ones for loans.
+So, that leaves you with selling assets of value, borrowing against your house, dipping your hands into your emergency vault and asking loved ones for loans.